 Tips for riding the Streetcar in Toronto

-Toronto has recently started phasing in new modern streetcars known as the Flexity on Spadina Avenue, one of Toronto's major thoroughfares.
+Toronto has recently started phasing in new modern streetcars known as the Flexity on Spadina Avenue, one of Toronto's major thoroughfares, and on the new 514 route.
 These new street cars are longer, quiter and smoother riding than the older models and they feature multi-door boarding.
 Click on the 'Photos' Tab to see some photos of these new modern streetcars.

 Update: Boarding by any door is now permitted on the all Streetcars and routes, providing you have a valid fare with you, however on the older streetcars you'll still have to enter via the front door and obtains a transfer if you are paying by ticket, cash or token.